dkrashen/conformal-blocks-rational-locus-restrictor/readme.md

 ##Description##

-The purpose of this script is to provide some functions to compute the ranks of conformal blocks divisors over curves of positive genus, using the functions provided by [Dave Swinarski](http://faculty.fordham.edu/dswinarski/)'s [Conformal Blocks](http://faculty.fordham.edu/dswinarski/conformalblocks/) package for genus 0.
+The purpose of this script is to provide some functions to compute the ranks of conformal blocks bundles over curves of positive genus, using the functions provided by [Dave Swinarski](http://faculty.fordham.edu/dswinarski/)'s [Conformal Blocks](http://faculty.fordham.edu/dswinarski/conformalblocks/) package for genus 0.

 In particular, in order to use this script it is necessary to have installed both the LieTypes.m2 and ConformalBlocks.m2 packages.
 These are both available on [Dave Swinarki's website](http://faculty.fordham.edu/dswinarski/conformalblocks/)